jamiesage123/big-ben-clock-discord-bot/README.md

 Once you have your Discord Bot set up, rename the `.env.example` file (located in the root directory) to `.env` and set the `BOT_TOKEN` to your Discord applications bot token and update the `DATABASE_URL` to match your PostgresSQL information.

-Now, run `npm run start` to start the bot.
+Now, run `npm run migrate up` and then `npm run start` to start the bot.

 You will need to invite the bot to your server.
 The bot needs at least "Connect" and "Speak" permissions.